flyve-mdm/android-mdm-agent/README.md

 For notices about major changes and general discussion of Flyve MDM development, subscribe to the [/r/FlyveMDM](http://www.reddit.com/r/FlyveMDM) subreddit.
 You can also chat with us via IRC in [#flyve-mdm on freenode](http://webchat.freenode.net/?channels=flyve-mdm) or [@flyvemdm on Telegram](https://t.me/flyvemdm).
 Ping me @rafaelje if you get stuck.

+## Professional Services

+The Flyve MDM and GLPI Network services are available through our [Partner's Network](http://www.teclib-edition.com/en/partners/).
+We provide special training, bug fixes with editor subscription, contributions for new features, and more.

+Obtain a personalized service experience, associated with benefits and opportunities.

 ## Contribute